 Following my presentation to the BCS special interest learning group last month, I was involved in a discussion about the use of visuals in learning.

-the question was posed – What techniques are ‘in’ and which are ‘out’ ?
+The question was posed – What techniques are ‘in’ and which are ‘out’ ?

-My immediate reaction was nothing and everything – its not what you do but the way that you do it – anything works as long as it is congruent with the style, context and learning need.
+My immediate reaction was nothing and everything – it’s not what you do but the way that you do it – anything works as long as it is congruent with the style, context and learning need.

 But this got me thinking in the wider sense.